Greatkai/CleaningDataCourseProject/README.md

 ## Overview

-As required, there are two tidy data sets, a codebook (CodeBook.md) and a run_analysis.R script.
+As required, there are one tidy data sets, a codebook (CodeBook.md) and a run_analysis.R script.

 Each dataset fit the standards: